The Odyssey (1968 miniseries): Seventh episode: Ulysses beggar at the court and the eve of the final competition

-Eight episode: victory of Ulysses and the recognition of Penelope
+Eighth episode: victory of Ulysses and the recognition of Penelope

 Antinous tries to draw the bow but it is impossible for him; the other suitors are also unsuccessful.
 Then Ulysses, in his beggar disguise, asks humbly to be able to try to thread the bow.
 All the suitors mock him for daring to be their equal, but Penelope steps in and gives him permission to do so.
 Ulysses skillfully draws the bow, shooting the arrow and making it pass through all the holes in the shutters.
 He then turns towards Antinous and kills him with an arrow to the side.
 The suitors are in a shock at his deed, then Ulysses strips off his rags and reveals himself to them, sending them in a panic.
 Eurymachus, the second foremost of the suitors, lays the blame on Antinous for being the instigator of wasting the palace resources and offers recompensation for everything they had consumed but Ulysses rejects his proposition and proceeds to shoot him and the other suitors.
 They begin to panic and try to escape his wrath but they are unable to, for the doors had been locked beforehand on Ulysses' orders.
 They do not even have a weapon to defend themselves: all of these had been sneaked away by Telemachus and Eumaeus the previous night.
 With the help of Telemachus and the loyal servants Eumaeus the swineherd and Philoetius the cowherd, Ulysses slaughters all suitors.
 Not even one is saved, and the maids who had betrayed the trust of Queen Penelope by consorting with the suitors are made to clean up the blood and gore and dispose of the bodies of the dead suitors before being punished themselves for their disloyalty by hanging.